foxriver76/ioBroker.denon/README.md

 4. Click on Install

 ### On-machine
-1. Navigate in your iobroker execute following command:
+1. Navigate into your iobroker folder and execute the following command:
 ```bash
 npm install https://github.com/foxriver76/ioBroker.denon/tarball/master
 ```